termehs/homepage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-My research interest falls in the intersection of multivariate statistics and social network analysis.
+My research interests falls in the intersection of multivariate statistics, social network analysis and computational social science.
 I like working interdisciplinary and doing research that moves across scientific borders.

+Statistical literacy is the hallmark of my research and teaching practise.
+In an age of emerging digital data sources and high-dimensional data sets, I consider it a public service to stay true to the backbone of statistics and perform theory driven analyses rather than data driven ones.
+In today's increasing data science applications, it is a common mistake to assume that the transferability of tools already carries with it the analogy of meaning.
+Therefore, I aim to integrate a combination of computational, statistical and disciplinary expertise in all aspects of my academic practice.

 The projects that I have worked on and am currently working on are listed below.